stevento/stevento/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently on exchange at HKUST
+I'm currently studying at UBC.
+I will be graduating in May 2024 and starting a full-time software engineer position.